MicrosoftDocs/powerbi-docs/powerbi-docs/developer/projects/projects-overview.md

 > [!IMPORTANT]
 > Power BI Desktop projects is currently in **preview**.

 Power BI Desktop introduces a new way to author, collaborate, and save your projects.
-You can now save your work as a ***Power BI Project*** (PBIP).
-As a project, report and semantic model *item* definitions are saved as individual plain text files in a simple, intuitive folder structure.
+When you save your work as a ***Power BI Project*** (PBIP), report and semantic model *item* definitions are saved as individual plain text files in a simple, intuitive folder structure.

 Saving your work as a project has the following benefits: